Teddy Buckets: New Mexico State upsets UConn 70-63 in NCAA

 Teddy Allen scored 37 points and New Mexico State won an NCAA Tournament game for the first time almost three decades, upsetting fifth-seeded Connecticut 70-63 Thursday night to become the second No. 12 seed to advance out of the first round.

-The Aggies (27-6) will face the winner of the Arkansas-Vermont game on Saturday in the West Region.
-In its 23rd NCAA appearance, the Aggies won for the first time since beating Syracuse in the first round in 1993.
+The Aggies (27-6) will face fourth-seeded Arkansas on Saturday in the West Region.
+In their 23rd NCAA appearance, the Aggies won for the first time since beating Syracuse in the first round in 1993.

 New Mexico State had not been back to Upstate New York since beating Syracuse in the Carrier Dome.
 In Buffalo, Allen and the Aggies made another memory.